 The secure element provides a double layer of security protection.
 Besides, they each have limited functionality rendering them virtually impossible and counterproductive to hack.
 Accordingly, even in the event that you connect the wallet to a compromised device, the private keys are not accessible.
-The secure element is a distinguishing feature from devices like Trezor Model T. The latter has only a single layer of security.
+The secure element is a distinguishing feature from devices like Trezor Model T which only a single layer of security.

 To actually secure the wallet, the user needs a pin and a recovery passphrase.
 A thief can therefore not access all your funds even in the event that they gain access to the PIN.
 This is because you can efficiently hide the bulk of your crypto assets behind the passphrase.

 5/5 for Security

 Incidentally, Ledger Nano X uses the same BOLOS operating system as the Ledger Nano S. The Bolos OS ensures the user’s views address properly on the screen and handles connections to external devices.